Acta Obstetricia et Gynecologica Scandinavica

 The Chief Editor reserves the right to reject manuscripts that do not comply with the above-mentioned requirements.
 The author will be held responsible for false statements or for failure to fulfill the above mentioned requirements.

-Research protocols for randomized controlled trials may be published electronically and require a summary of no more than 400 words, which will be printed if the protocol is accepted.
+Research protocols for randomized controlled trials may be published electronically and require a summary of in general no more than 400 words, which will be printed if the protocol is accepted.
 A separate document should contain the complete protocol.
 The relevant Research Ethics Committee approval date and reference number are required, if applicable for the country of origin.
 AOGS will be pleased to consider for publication the trial for which the protocol was accepted, subject to satisfactory reviewers´ reports in the regular processing of manuscripts.

 These can be clinical review articles or systematic review articles of clinical or experimental research, between 2000 and 4000 words in general (not including abstract, tables, figures, and references).
 Both clinical reviews and experimental research review articles should follow general guidelines on using original evidence, weighted for methodological quality and provide recommendations based on such methodology.
 For other formats, clinical reviews/ overviews or longer review articles please consult the Chief Editor.
-Purely narrative reviews may be considered for more limited topics where evidence-based medicine is less applicable.
+Purely narrative reviews may be considered for more limited topics where evidence-based medicine or information is less applicable.
 Using an original approach to original research is necessary in a review.
 References to prior reviews are normally discouraged, but may be used in less systematic review formats.
 The two main types of reviews, clinical and systematic, are described in detail below.